Will Rogers: California memorials

 Several schools have been named for him: Will Rogers Elementary School in Santa Monica, Will Rogers Elementary School in Ventura, middle schools in Long Beach and in Fair Oaks.

 Will Rogers Memorial Park, a small park at Sunset Boulevard and Beverly Drive in Beverly Hills, was named after him, as is Will Rogers State Beach in Pacific Palisades.

-U.S. Route 66 is known as the Will Rogers Highway; a plaque dedicating the highway to the humorist is located at the western terminus of Route 66 in Santa Monica.
+U.S. Route 66 was known as the Will Rogers Highway.
+A plaque dedicating the highway to the humorist is located at the western terminus of Route 66 in Santa Monica.

 The California Theatre in San Bernardino is the site of the humorist's final show.
 He always performed in front of a special jewelled curtain and had two of them.
 While he was using one, he would send the other to the site of his next performance.
 The curtain used in his final show was retained by the California Theatre.
 Two memorial murals by Kent Twitchell were installed on the exterior of the fly loft.
 The California Theatre named one of its reception spaces the Will Rogers Room.